In this tutorial we’re looking at the COUNTIF and COUNTIFS Formulas, and we'll take a look at a couple of different applications for them.

 The best way to understand how this works is to try it for yourself.
 Download the workbook used in this example here.

-Note: this is an Excel .xlsx workbook.
-Please ensure your browser doesn’t change the file extension on download.
+Note: This is an Excel .xlsx workbook.
+Please ensure your browser doesn't change the file extension on download.

 =COUNTIFS(critera_range_1,criteria_1,criteria_range_2,criteria_2.....and so on if required)

 Extending the previous COUNTIF example above, say we wanted to only summarise the data by builder for jobs in the South region.
-We could use the COUNTIFS formula, as it allows us to set more than one condition.
+We could use the COUNTIFS function, as it allows us to set more than one condition.